PaoloValcarcel/paolovalcarcel.github.io/_photography/T&O.md

     <img src="/assets/Agglomeration/DO.png" alt="Agglomeration" width="80%" style="margin-bottom: 5px;">
 </div>

 The first graph shows you the agglomeration distance and its behavior through a specific territory.
+For more information regarding the commands used, please feel free to email me on <a href="mailto:p.valcarcel@uniandes.edu.co">p.valcarcel@uniandes.edu.co</a>.

 <div style="text-align:center">
     <img src="/assets/Agglomeration/KR.png" alt="Agglomeration" width="80%" style="margin-bottom: 5px;">